southislandoneidlers/opinion-simulator/README.md

 # Opinion Simulator

-> Reconstructed on 2026-08-24 after an accidental repository deletion destroyed
-> the original file.
-Status summary below reflects the surviving artifacts.

 An opinion simulator: a desktop research tool for predicting how a defined Persona might respond to supplied material.
 Output is an **AI simulation conditioned on the Persona and Source — not a real quote**.